rajbodhak/Git-demo/README.md

 # Git-demo
 Learning About Git and Github :)
 <br>
-This repository is only for educational purposes.
+This repository is only for learning purposes.